top of page

 Eligibility criteria

-• Nominees must be recognised by a national sporting body, club or other community organisation as a volunteer in the disability sport and recreation sector in Victoria.
+• Nominees must be recognised by a state or national sporting body, club or other community organisation as a volunteer in the disability sport and recreation sector in Victoria.

 Selection criteria

-• The level of impact of the nominee's exceptional dedication to their chosen discipline, sport, recreation, club or association, as exhibited in their volunteer work.
+• The level of impact of the nominee's exceptional dedication to their chosen discipline, sport, recreation, club or association, as exhibited through their volunteer work.

-• The level of impact of the nominee's significant contribution to the sport and recreation sector, advancing participation by people with disabilities in Victoria.
+• The level of impact of the nominee's significant contribution to the sport and recreation sector, advancing participation for people with disability in Victoria.

 Team of the Year